INFORMS International Conference

 One approach that can successfully overcome this Catch-22 is through leveraging incremental efficiency improvements to improve productivity.
 In sufficient number, these productivity improvements can be re-invested in growth initiatives, delivering economic returns and justifying further investment.
 Often, these improvements stem from more effective data management processes, streamlined model development or improved operational deployment of models.

-These tactical revolutions help the team free up enough resources to start creating incremental economic returns.
+These tactical revolutions help the team free up enough resource to start creating incremental economic returns.
 And, the roadmap helps create a tangible vision of their transformation.
 Together, they help many teams deliver value.

 Mistake No. 4: If you can’t prove what you’ve delivered, why should people trust you again?